 Who I am

-I’m a mechanical engineer with a strong math education, a deep personal interest in finance and investing, and some nifty Excel skills I’ve picked up along the way.
-I also have a tendency to look at data a little differently than others and a somewhat unique background in design and consulting that helps me think creatively and communicate complex ideas reasonably effectively.
+I’m a mechanical engineer with a strong math education, a deep interest in finance and investing, and some nifty Excel skills I’ve picked up along the way.
+I also have unique background in design and consulting that helps me think creatively and communicate complex ideas more effectively than your average engineer.
 Mix it all together, and that’s a pretty decent recipe for some new financial tools and a fresh take on investing.

 I created Portfolio Charts as a way to share information with other investors because I want to make sophisticated asset allocation concepts accessible to normal people.
-It started as a fun hobby and eventually grew into a personal mission, but at every step along the way my primary motivation has been to help other people make educated investing decisions.
-I like to think of this as the site I wish I had access to when I first started learning about investing.
+It started as a fun hobby and eventually grew into a personal mission, but at every step along the way my primary motivation has been to help other people make informed investing decisions.
+Good decisions require good data, and I find it rewarding to apply my talents towards bringing that data to the table.

 How I make money